-

 - *If residents insist on leaving the home area, please assist them with masking or a visor and encourage outdoor visiting.

-- Twice daily respiratory symptom screening in Maple Home Areas
+- Twice daily respiratory symptom screening in Maple, Birch, Spruce, and Oak Home Areas

 - Immediate isolation of any residents with new symptom onset